simacleod/Cascata/README.md

 # run the graph

 graph.run(num_workers=3) # optionally specify a number of workers
-#by default, uses multiprocess.cpu_count() or the number of components in the graph, whichever is lower.
+#by default, uses multiprocessing.cpu_count() or the number of components in the graph, whichever is lower.
 ```

 ### Other notes and advanced usage: